The interface shift

 How Conversational Workflow Automation Works

-Describe
+Describe the outcome

 You explain what you need in natural language.
 Not a formal specification.
 Not a flowchart.
 Just describe the outcome: "When a lead comes in from our website, check if they match our ICP, enrich their data, and route them to the right salesperson."

-The system interprets your intent.
+It interprets your intent.
 It figures out which tools to connect, what data to pull, which actions to take, and in what order.
 It handles the integration logic, error handling, and edge cases.
 You see the results, not the plumbing.

-Refine
+Refine through conversation

 06